Aman-0708/HNG-Profile-Card/README.md

 🌟 CSS3: For styling and layout.

-🌟 Javascript for dynamic time rendering.
+🌟 Javascript for dynamic time rendering and form validation.

 FEATURES